Witt vector affine Springer fibers: Generalized affine Springer fibers and orbital integrals

 Each such cohomology class $\xi$ can be represented by a cocycle of the form $\sigma^n\mapsto\sigma^n(g)g^{-1}$ where $\sigma\in\mathrm{Gal}(\Bar{k}/k)$ is the arithmetic Frobenius and $g\in G(\Breve{F})$.
 Then $g\bfP_n$ is a point in $\mathrm{Fl}_{\bfP,v}^{\Omega,\xi}(k_n)$.
 Let $v_\xi:=v\cdot g$.
 Then we have a canonical isomorphism $\mathrm{Fl}_{\bfP,v}^{\Omega,\xi}\cong\mathrm{Fl}_{\bfP,v_\xi}^\Omega$, from which we deduce that

 We note that there is a natural surjection from the set $H^1(F_n,\La_v\to G)$ to the set of $G(F_n)$-orbits inside the $G(\Breve{F})$-orbits of $v$.
-So one can define a suitable notion of stable orbital integral, which would be a certain multiple of the right hand side.
+So one can define a suitable notion of stable orbital integral, which would be a certain multiple of the right hand side above.
 In particular, when $n$ is sufficiently large so that $H^1(k_n,\La_v)=1$, we have

-We discuss some typical examples in which all the assumptions above are satisfied. \begin{ex} $S=G$ with the adjoint action of $G$.
+Here are some typical examples in which all the assumptions above are satisfied. \begin{ex} Let $S=G$ with the adjoint action of $G$.
 For simplicity we assume that $G$ is split over $F$ and $\bfP\subset G(F)$ is a standard parahoric subgroup.
 Recall that we have the decomposition of $G(F)$ into $\bfP$-double cosets

-where $\widetilde{W}$ is the affine Weyl group of $G(F)$ and $W_\bfP$ is the Weyl group of the reductive quotient of $\bfP$.
+where $\widetilde{W}$ is the extended affine Weyl group of $G(F)$ and $W_\bfP$ is the Weyl group of the reductive quotient of $\bfP$.
 For any $w\in\widetilde{W}$ we use $\dot{w}\in G(F)$ to denote a representative of $w$.
 We could take $\Omega$ to be a finite union of these double cosets and $\cF$ to be the constant sheaf $\overline{\bbQ}_\ell$.
 The resulting spaces have been studied in \cite{He2023affine}.
-In particular, when $\bfP=G(\cO)$ is a hyperspecial maximal compact subgroup, then we get the Cartan decomposition labeled by the set of dominant coweights of a maximal split torus.
-In this case the spaces have been studied in \cite{Bou},\cite{BC}, \cite{Chi} in the equal-characteristic setting by relating them to the multiplicative Hitchin fibrations. \end{ex} \begin{ex} $S=\fg$ with the adjoint action of $G$.
+In fact, the Witt vector affine Springer fibers for the groups, which will be introduced in \S\ref{sec:ASF-group-intro} and studied in detail in \S\ref{sec:dim-group}, are special cases of these spaces where $\Omega$ is a union of double cosets for certain \emph{length $0$} elements $w$.
+In particular, when $\bfP=G(\cO)$ is a hyperspecial we get the Cartan decomposition labeled by the set of dominant coweights of a maximal split torus.
+In this case the equal-characteristic version of these spaces have been studied in \cite{Bou}, \cite{BC} and \cite{Chi}, using global methods which do not apply in the mixed-characteristic setting. \end{ex} \begin{ex} Let $S=\fg$ with the adjoint action of $G$.
 We take $\Omega=\mathrm{Lie}(\bfP)$ and the sheaf $\cF$ to be the constant sheaf $\overline{\bbQ}_\ell$.
-Then we get the mixed-characteristic analogue of the classical affine Springer fibers. \end{ex}
+Then we get the Witt vector affine Springer fibers for the Lie algebras to be introduced in \S\ref{sec:ASF-Lie-intro} and studied in detail in \S\ref{sec:dim-Lie-alg}. \end{ex}